 There’s actually only a couple of SIM-only deals offering unlimited data, texts and minutes, and this cracker of a deal from Virgin Mobile, exclusive to its broadband and TV customers, is one of them.
 The deal includes Roam Like Home which means you can use your mobile wherever you go in the EU and send smug selfies home without incurring an extra cost.
 In the unlikely event you find yourself in the 1% of the population not covered by Virgin’s 4G network, Virgin’s two million wi-fi hotspots are free too.

 However, regular travellers should check the small print.
 EU use is subject to Virgin’s fair usage policy which basically means you need to use your phone more in the UK than abroad and you can’t permanently live abroad.

 BT Mobile gives existing broadband customers £5 discount off all its SIM-only deals.
-This brings the cost of this 12GB deal down from £21 to £16 a month.
-This deal also allows you to take advantage of the millions of free BT Wi-Fi hotpots across the UK, as well as giving you free access to BT Sport.
+This brings the cost of this 12GB deal down from £20 to £15 a month, and it currently comes with double data.
+This deal also comes with a free BT Reward Card worth £70.
 BT Family SIM allows you to get the same SIM for other family members at a discount.

 The only downside is that BT reserves the right to change any prices and terms during your contract.
 But if this affects you, you'll be able to end your contract without penalty.

 If you’ve got Sky TV and are after a budget SIM-only deal, this deal could be for you.
 8GB data costs £15 a month and you also get unlimited calls and texts.
 If you cancel Sky TV you’ll start being billed an extra £10 a month for the calls and texts.